The Mega Guide to Roofing Lead

 What Are the Benefits of Roofing Lead?

-Traditional roofing lead offers various benefits.
+Traditional lead flashing for roofs offers various benefits.
 This makes it ideal for virtually any roofing project, whatever the style of your home or office.
 The benefits of lead flashing include:

 - Tested and proven for hundreds of years

 - Life expectancy in excess of 50 years

 - Versatile with a lead code for almost any project

 - Compatible with virtually any roof tile, sheet or membrane

 - Gorgeous and traditional appearance